Thairo Estrada Player Props: Giants vs. Rangers

 Thairo Estrada At The Plate

-- Estrada is batting .263 with 19 doubles, a triple, nine home runs and 17 walks.
+- Estrada has 19 doubles, a triple, nine home runs and 17 walks while batting .266.

-- In 72.0% of his 75 games this season, Estrada has picked up at least one hit.
-He's also had 22 multi-hit games.

-- He has homered in 10.7% of his games this season, and 2.6% of his trips to the plate.
+- He has gone deep in eight games this year (10.5%), leaving the park in 2.6% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.